vbendel/kdump-failover/README.md

 All files are rather primitive scripts; easy to read imho.
 So feel free to examine them and suggest improvements.
 (I'm not the best bash scripter ;))

 The current version 0.2 was tested (and should work) with the specific use-case that it was disegned for: primary NFS target and local LVM backup device.
-Tough I haven't done any thorough testing, so who knows what corner cases and bugs await.
+Though I haven't done any thorough testing, so who knows what corner cases and bugs await.

 Future plans are mainly to:
 * Improve the scripts in terms of bash scripting.